Candice Swanepoel Flaunts Post-Baby Weight Loss, Fit Bikini Body

 Swanepoel said she was lucky to be born with a fast metabolism, but she makes sure to limit portions and eat organic, healthy foods, such as antioxidant-rich blueberries, strawberries, high-protein nut butters, and healthy fats such as coconut oil and flaxseed oil.

 Swanepoel looks amazing after giving birth to son Ariel just six weeks ago.
-The only remnant of her pregnancy is a slightly-rounded tummy.
+The only remnant of her pregnancy is a slightly rounded tummy.

 Candice Swanepoel varies her workout routine, which mixes running, spinning, boxing, weightlifting, circuit-training, Pilates, and yoga.

-Like other supermodels who have to be ready to wear a bikini at a moment’s notice, the South-African stunner trains year-round to stay in top shape.
+Like other supermodels who have to be ready to wear a bikini at a moment’s notice, the South African stunner trains year-round to stay in top shape.

 Victoria’s Secret Supermodels Train Year-Round